Apple Crisp: That’s Basically a Hug in Dessert Form

 1 tsp vanilla extract

-1 tbsp lemon juice (just enough sass)
+1 tbsp lemon juice (for brightness)

 2 tbsp maple syrup or honey